 You don’t have to be a private investigator to find people online.
 If a paedophile or stalker sees your photo on any of the platforms, Google Earth could be used to find your house.
-He or she can then use many techniques to find the owner ‘s name, find you on Facebook, see who you are friends with and access even more photos of you and your family.
-Scary thought, isn’t it.
+They can then use many techniques to find the owner ‘s name, find you on Facebook, see who you are friends with and access even more photos of you and your family.
+Scary thought, isn’t it?

 The days of taking your camera’s film to the photo lab to be processed and printed and having to wait in anticipation are long gone.
 There were moments of embarrassment, forgetting that you took ‘that’ photo and then there were all the ‘bloopers’ we had to pay for, only to throw them out.
 Luckily, you could take the photos and leave with both the negatives (film) and photos in hand.

-Craig Smith reported early in June 2015 that there are more than 75 million daily Instagram users and in June this year it had grown to 300 million daily users.
-It is hard to fathom the amount of images and data being shared on the digital highway.
+Craig Smith reported early in June 2015 that there are more than 75 million daily Instagram users and in June this year that number had grown to 300 million daily users.
+It is hard to fathom the number of images and data being shared on the digital highway.
 Your photos form part of this massive load of data and could be open for the world to see.

 How to stay safe:

-- There are ways to remove the EXIF data completely, however if you are a serious photographer and like to edit your photos, you might want to keep the information to inform your editing decisions.
-However, if you want to share your photos on social media networks, it is safer to at least remove the GPS coordinates before you click the ‘share’ button.
+- There are ways to remove the EXIF data completely; however, if you are a serious photographer and like to edit your photos, you might want to keep the information to inform your editing decisions.
+If you want to share your photos on social media networks, it is safer to at least remove the GPS coordinates before you click the ‘share’ button.
 This can be done with various types of software.

 - Remember that the images we share could become the property of the platform you use and it might be a good time to read the section about copyright again.

-- It is also important to ensure you and your kids are not ‘tagged’ in photos if you are not willing to have these shared with the world.
-You can untag yourself in Facebook by clicking on the dropdown arrow at the top right corner of the post.
+- It is also important to ensure that you and your kids are not ‘tagged’ in photos if you are not willing to have these shared with the world.
+You can untag yourself in Facebook by clicking on the drop-down arrow at the top right corner of the post.